scooper4711/foundryvtt-terraform/README.md

  1. The plan may not succeed this round (if nothing else, it will fail to get the SSL cert), but now you have Route53 set-up.
  1. In the AWS console, go to Route53, go to your hosted zone, and for your domain get the ```value/route traffic to``` values for your name servers.
  1. Wherever your registered your domain, update its DNS records to point to the values from the previous step.
 This may take some 10-30 minutes to propogate to the wider internet.
+    - This will move all domain control away from your registrar and over to Route53 and Terraform.
  1. Terminate your ec2 instance if it's running.
  1. re-run your plan.
 Note that you may need to get a new 5-minute FoundryVTT download URL.
 Now the SSL cert should work.
  1. Log in to your FoundryVTT instance.
 You should be able to ssh to ec2-user@www.yourdomain.